• Skip to main content

 • watashi – 私 (わたし) : a pronoun meaning ‘I’ in Japanese.

-• desu – です : an auxiliary verb put after a noun, adjective, or phrase to make it sound polite.
-Probably, it is well know as a part of Japanese desu form.
-In the example, it is put after the noun phrase, “watashi no tomodachi”, to make it sound polite.
+• desu – です : an auxiliary verb used after a noun or adjective to make it polite.
+Probably, this is well known as a part of Japanese desu form.
+In the example, this is used after watashi no tomodachi to make it sound polite.

 Below are the new words used in the example sentence.